MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [Windows] A full Dart API for all the options supported by toast notifications
 * [Windows] Can configure images, buttons, dropdowns, text input, and launch behavior
 * [Windows] Can dynamically update notifications after they've been shown

-## ⚠ Caveats and limitations

-The cross-platform facing API exposed by the `FlutterLocalNotificationsPlugin` class doesn't expose platform-specific methods as its goal is to provide an abstraction for all platforms.
-As such, platform-specific configuration is passed in as data.
-There are platform-specific implementations of the plugin that can be obtained by calling the [`resolvePlatformSpecificImplementation`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/FlutterLocalNotificationsPlugin/resolvePlatformSpecificImplementation.html).
-An example of using this is provided in the section on requesting permissions on iOS.
-In spite of this, there may still be gaps that don't cover your use case and don't make sense to add as they don't fit with the plugin's architecture or goals.
-Developers can fork or maintain their own code for showing notifications in these situations.

-### Compatibility with firebase_messaging

-Previously, there were issues that prevented this plugin working properly with the `firebase_messaging` plugin.
-This meant that callbacks from each plugin might not be invoked.
-This has been resolved since version 6.0.13 of the `firebase_messaging` plugin so please make sure you are using more recent versions of the  `firebase_messaging` plugin and follow the steps covered in `firebase_messaging`'s readme file located [here](https://pub.dev/packages/firebase_messaging)

-### Scheduled Android notifications

-Some Android OEMs have their own customised Android OS that can prevent applications from running in the background.
-Consequently, scheduled notifications may not work when the application is in the background on certain devices (e.g. by Xiaomi, Huawei).
-If you experience problems like this then this would be the reason why.
-As it's a restriction imposed by the OS, this is not something that can be resolved by the plugin.
-Some devices may have setting that lets users control which applications run in the background.
-The steps for these can vary but it is still up to the users of your application to do given it's a setting on the phone itself.
-The site https://dontkillmyapp.com provides details on how to do this for various devices.

-It has been reported that Samsung's implementation of Android has imposed a maximum of 500 alarms that can be scheduled via the [Alarm Manager](https://developer.android.com/reference/android/app/AlarmManager) API and exceptions can occur when going over the limit.

 ### iOS pending notifications limit